 At the end of your rope?

-Take it one moment at a time!
+Take it one second at a time.
 This moment right here, while you’re reading my blog, we’re connected.
-And your intention is there to take care of yourself.
+Your intention is there to take care of yourself.
 We can do this.

 Reach out!
 Send someone a message, even if it’s just to say “hi.”
 Write it out.
 Work it out.
 Send me a message.
 This time will pass and you’ll come out a warrior.
 You already are.